 Why use subtasks?

 - You do not want to forget anything within the task.

 - The task has a process where you want to ensure the proper completion of all its parts.

 - Set a due date for each part separately, and Freelo will remind the solver about the upcoming due date.

-- You want to use the subtasks later again within different projects – you create a template.
+- If you want to use the subtasks later again within different projects – you can create a template.

 - In case you want to assign a task to more users.

 You can create a new subtask when adding a new task or add a subtask to an already existing task in Freelo.

 This is how you can create multiple subtasks when adding a new task.
 Just add a list of activities.
 Confirm via Save.